-Action Number Action Action Timeframe Who is Responsible Description and Evaluation of Action Hazards Mitigated?
-Affected Location in Town What Cost Will Pay For How Funded Tie-Down Importance to Reduce the Risk of Erosion, Scouring and Washout Explosion Potential and to Increase Water Quality seek.
+Action Number Action Action Timeframe Responsible Description and Evaluation of Action Hazards Mitigated?
+Affected Location in Town What Cost Will Pay For How Funded Tie-Down Importance to Reduce the Risk of Erosion, Scouring and Washout Explosion Potential and to Increase Water Quality treat their property and permits to seek.
 Includes temporary and permanent erosion control.
-Nitrogen, fertilizer for lawns, geese, high temperatures, people, and the level of Scouring, River, Hazardous Materials, Fire / Explosion Susceptible Roads cardstock) for \$400, then mail to every PO box and address in Warner for \$600 using Every Door Direct Mail (EDDM).
-2024 Provide Repeated Information and Exposure to Residents on Basic Emergency Preparedness for Severe Weather Events Short Term 1-2 Years then Ongoing Emergency Manageme nt - info sent to all Town Depts and School for redistributio n.
+Nitrogen, fertilizer for lawns, geese, high temperatures, people, and the level of the water can create contamination or cause cyanobacteria to flourish.
+At Silver Lake Beach (Warner Town Beach), an aerator was installed in 2023 but was not found to be helpful.
+Seasonal septic systems constructed decades ago now support full-time homes around Silver Lake, Pleasant Pond, Tom Pond are unlikely to function properly.
+A public education campaign would be useful to ensure the public understands what types of activities are harmful to water quality.
+Coordinate with Warner River Local Advisory Committee.
+Place BMPs, articles, links to resources in Library newsletter and on Town website.
+River, Hazardous Materials, Fire / Susceptible Roads cardstock) for \$400, then mail to every PO box and address in Warner for \$600 using Every Door Direct Mail (EDDM).
+Provide Repeated Information and Exposure to Residents on Basic Emergency Preparedness for Severe Weather Events Short Term 1-2 Years then Ongoing 62 Emergency Manageme nt - info sent to all Town Depts and School for redistributio n.
 Capital Area Public Health Network \$1,500 Resident awareness of existing information on the Town website is limited.
-72-hour emergency kit, family emergency plan, basic emergency preparedness, smoke detector batteries is needed. www.readynh.gov Repeated exposure from different venues is necessary to ensure households prepare adequately for an emergency based on a severe weather event and natural distaster.
-Repeated locations: Town Facebook page, Fire Department FB, Police Dept FB, Let's Talk about Warner FB, Drought, Wildfire, Winter, Ice, Cold, Heat, Dam, Flood, River, Earthquake, , Landslide, Health/ Biologic, Solar, Wind, Thundersto rm, Cost is for flyer development, copying, costs for in person booths.
+72-hour emergency kit, family emergency plan, basic emergency preparedness, smoke detector batteries is needed. www.readynh.gov Repeated exposure from different venues is necessary to ensure households prepare adequately Wildfire, Winter, Ice, Cold, Heat, Dam, Flood, River, Earthquake Town Cost is for flyer development, copying, costs for in person booths.
 Time is volunteer.
 Donations (Festival Committe e, Girl Scouts, Non- Profits, etc), Emergenc Y Managem ent Budget, Capital Area

-Action Number Action Action Timeframe Who is Responsible Description and Evaluation of Action Hazards Mitigated?
-Affected Location in Town What Cost Will Pay For How Funded Warner FB, Town Library newsletter, Town website, Library Instagram, Library X (Twitter), Simonds School paper flyer distribution, Action developed from Survey.
-One on one education is also needed - set up and staff emergency preparedness booths at Fall Foliage Festival, Election events, Food Pantry.
-Ask Visiting Nurses and home care organizations to find out if they can go over what is needed with their clients.
-Older people keeping warm during the winter is a concern, those with pets have a tendency to not visit shelters.
-Work with the Girl Scouts (made a flyer 8 years ago).
-Place flyer at Town Clerk Office, Sugar River Bank, Library, local restaurants.
-Have a mock "go to bag" at 3 locations, like Bank, Town Office.
-Include emergency contact information.
-Downburst, Lightning, Tornado, Hail, Tropical, Tech/ Human Public Health Network HMC ADD NEW ACTION HERE after 2025 HMC ADD NEW ACTION HERE after 2025
+Action Number Action Action Timeframe Ranking Score Who is Responsible Description and Evaluation of Action Hazards Mitigated?
+Affected Location in Town What Cost Will Pay For How Funded Town website, Library Instagram, Library X (Twitter), Simonds School paper flyer distribution, Action developed from Survey.
+One on one education is also needed - set up and Downburst, Lightning, Tornado, Hail, Tropical, Tech/ Human Public Health Network HMC ADD NEW ACTION HERE after 2025 HMC ADD NEW ACTION HERE after 2025